NathanPJF/training-lessons/exercises/# Exercise 5: CSS.md

 <p>Last line of description</p>
 ```

-Now let's make our CSS selector any paragraph tag *with* the class of "note".
+Now let's make our CSS selector target any paragraph tag *with* the class of "note".
 Do this by writing `p.note`.
 The period in `.note` tells CSS that "note" is a class, and not another HTML element.

 **CSS**

 ```
 p.note {
   color: red;
+  line-height: 20px;
 }
 ```